 The standard is made up of several clauses:

-10. Improvement - Improvement opportunities and implementation of corrective and preventive actions.
+- Improvement - Improvement opportunities and implementation of corrective and preventive actions.
 Think about it - the one thing about IT is that things don't stay the same for very long.
-As best practice continues to evolve, we need to build continual improvement to our day-to-day information security activities to align with business needs.
+As best practices continue to evolve, we need to build continual improvement to our day-to-day information security activities to align with business needs.

 ISO 27001 controls

-14. Compliance - Controls that the organization complies with regulatory and legal requirements related to information security.
+- Compliance Management - Controls that the organization complies with regulatory and legal requirements related to information security.

 Seven benefits of the ISO 27001 standard

-ISO 27001 standard can help companies to demonstrate their commitment to protecting information assets, and provide confidence to stakeholders, customers, and end users that they're taking appropriate steps to manage and respond to information security risks.
+The ISO IEC 27001 standard can help companies to demonstrate their commitment to protecting information assets, and provide confidence to stakeholders, customers, and end users that they're taking appropriate steps to manage and respond to information security threats and risks.

 But that’s not all, it also has several other benefits, including: